Massachusetts National Guard: Dick Act of 1903

 The Dick Act of 1903 brought into being the National Guard in its current form.
 In exchange for federal funding, state militia units could join the National Guard with the obligation to serve in the event of a federal emergency.

 The name National Guard was applied to units receiving Federal financing and subject to Federal mobilization and regulation.
 The primary result of the Dick Act was that the state militias were transformed into better trained, better equipped and more professional military forces.

 The National Defense Act of 1916 built upon the Dick Act by requiring National Guard units to increase their number of annual training assemblies (commonly called "drills") from 24 to 48 and the number of annual training days from 5 to 15.

-The result of these reforms is that when National Guard units were called into Federal service during the First World War, they were better prepared than their forbearers in previous wars.
+The result of these reforms is that when National Guard units were called into Federal service during the First World War, they were better prepared than their forebears in previous wars.